leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

 only in Y, where the per-placement measurement anchors machine Y to the
 beamline: `TableY = measured + BeamDirectionSign * (machineY − y-start)`.
 A beam cross-section is an **X-Z raster** at fixed machine Y; the scan **steps along Y**.
-There is no separate "beam frame" — the only derived quantity is the along-beam distance (`BeamY_mm`), which names the slice folders.

-`--beam-direction` sets the sign. **Verified on this rig 2026-07-22** (preflight beam-direction check): machine +Y moves the camera TOWARD the optic, so the default is `-y` — stepping +Y along the stack means beam distance *decreases* from the measured start value.
-Re-verify (preflight `--motion`) if the gantry is ever re-oriented on the table.
+`--beam-direction` sets the propagation sign. **Verified on this rig 2026-07-22** (preflight beam-direction check): machine +Y moves the camera TOWARD the optic, so the default is `-y` — stepping +Y along the stack means beam distance *decreases* from the measured start value.
+Re-verify (preflight `--motion`) if the gantry is ever re-oriented on the table (for example, if the beam path is reflected at the END of the optics table).

 ## How G-code gets to FluidNC

-FluidNC speaks the plain-text GRBL protocol over a raw TCP socket on port 23 (the Telnet server on `fluidnc-sr2.local` / 10.43.19.86 — same board the WebUI uses). `profiler/fluidnc_stage.py` wraps this:
+FluidNC (web ui: http://fluidnc-sr2.local) sends GRBL protocol over a raw TCP socket on port 23 (the Telnet server on `fluidnc-sr2.local` / 10.43.19.86 same host as the web ui). `profiler/fluidnc_stage.py` wraps this:

 * Send a newline-terminated line (`$H`, `G53 G1 X60 Y80 Z-50 F400`), read
   `ok` / `error:N`.